QwertOfficial/Healer-reactions/README.md

 **Examples**:
 At first you would like to do e5n (e5s) with your Scholar.
 Load the `General_SCH_savage` reaction and the `Healer_e5n` (`Healer_e5s`) timeline.
 Then you decide to do an expert roulette with your Astrologian.
 Just load the `General_AST_everywhere` and you are good to go.
 At last you would like to do e6n, which also needs the `general_JOB_everywhere` profile.

+Please try to position yourself as well as possible before a mechanic happens, so that you are safely and in range of as many players as possible.
+Try to stand in the middle of the group as often as possible.
+Also make it clear to your fellow players that they should not stand at the edge of the arena if they would like to be healed.

+# Hotkeys
+You can also assign hotkeys to the corresponding hotbar buttons.
+All you have to do is open 'TensorReactions', navigate to the 'General' tab and there, in the 'Heal Gui' reaction, define either a 'key' only or a 'modifier' and an additional 'key'.
+Do not forget to reload lua after you have changed the reaction. e.g. You want to press '4' to switch off the healing.
+Then change 'key = nil' to 'key = 52'.
+If, on the other hand, you want to switch off the healing as soon as you press 'SHIFT' and '4', you change (in addition to 'key = 52') 'modifier = nil' to 'modifier = 16'.
+Apart from that it is also possible to change the appearance (e.g. the size/colour of the buttons) of the hotbar in the reaction.

 # Supported ACRs
 **Job** | **Supported ACRs**
 ------------ | -------------